 The Korean Welding Society has revamped its system so that its certificates might be recognized by the welding institutions in foreign countries such as the European Welding Federation (EWF) and still be recognized by the Korean Government.
-Their desire to join the system of International Institute of Welding (IIW) was also a factor in the restructuring.
+Their desire to join the system of International Institute of Welding (IIW).